cran/dissimilarities/README.md

 ### Description

-<p align="justify"> The package provides efficient and user-friendly functions for creating, manipulating, and subsetting "dist" objects, which are commonly used in cluster analysis in R. </p>
+<p align="justify"> The package provides efficient and user-friendly functions for creating, manipulating, and subsetting "dist" objects, which are commonly used in clustering applications in R. </p>
 The current version includes the following features:

 - Dist2Mat: Converting a "dist" object to a numeric matrix.